imavdhoot/console-drawing/README.md

 ```bash
 R x1 y1 x2 y2
 ```

-* Description
-Should create a new rectangle, whose upper left corner is (x1,y1) and lower right corner is (x2,y2).
+> Description: Should create a new rectangle, whose upper left corner is (x1,y1) and lower right corner is (x2,y2).
 Horizontal and vertical lines will be drawn using the 'x' character.